-@methodsMcr

-methodsMcr

-methodsMcr

 CAMPUS MAP

-The methods@manchester Summer School will be held across four buildings on the University of Manchester.
+The methods@manchester Summer School will be held across two buildings on the University of Manchester.
 Further details about the rooms for each individual course will be provided on arrival.

 The welcome session and registration will be held in the Humanities Bridgeford Street Building (number 35 on the campus map below).

-Other buildings which will be used are the Arthur Lewis Building (36), Williamson Building (52) and Mansfield Cooper Building (65).
+The other building which will be used is the Arthur Lewis Building (36).

 A paper copy of the campus map with more detail and facilities will be provided to you upon arrival.

-@methodsMcr

-methodsMcr

-methodsMcr

-FOOD AND DRINK You will have a buffet lunch Monday to Thursday.
+FOOD AND DRINK

+You will have a buffet lunch Monday to Thursday.
 Drinks will be available for break times.

+Those registered on 'Introduction to Longitudinal Data Analysis using R' will receive lunch on Friday 12th July 2019 as well due to the extended length of their course.

 Below are some options for breakfast & evening meals.
 Please ask if you would like some recommendations.

-Food on Campus FoodOnCampus operate a variety of restaurants & cafés in locations across campus.
+Food on Campus

+FoodOnCampus operate a variety of restaurants & cafés in locations across campus.
 Wherever possible Halal, vegetarian & vegan options are available.

 University Place is open from 8am for breakfast, prices are very reasonable.
 They are not open for evening meals.

+International Society

-International Society Based in William Kay House, on Oxford Road, the International Society is a thriving centre for international students and has it's own café.
+Based in William Kay House, on Oxford Road, the International Society is a thriving centre for international students and has it's own café.
 All hot food is Halal.

+Evening meals

-Evening meals There are a great many places to eat on Oxford Road from the campus into the city centre.
+There are a great many places to eat on Oxford Road from the campus into the city centre.
 There is a variety of fast food outlets, pubs, national pizza chains & a specialist vegetarian café.

 Manchester City Centre has a China Town with both formal and buffet style restaurants.

 Close to Piccadilly Train Station is the Bohemian Northern Quarter.
 This is a great place for independent shops and places to eat.

 Heading down Oxford Road away from the City Centre is the 'Curry Mile', with over 70 restaurants & takeaways to choose from.

 If you would like more formal dining the City has a fine selection of celebrity chef restaurants and VIP hangouts.